Home Blog 5 Bookkeeping Mistakes

 Mistake #1: Mixing Personal and Business Finances

-Quick win: Most banks offer free business checking accounts.
-Open one today and route all business income and expenses through it from this point forward.
+Quick win: Most banks offer free business checking.
+Open one this week and start routing everything through it from this point forward.
+You don't need to fix the past — just stop making the problem bigger.

 Mistake #2: Falling Behind on Data Entry

-It starts innocently — you're busy, you'll enter those receipts later.
-A week becomes a month, and suddenly you're staring at a pile of transactions you can barely remember.
-Reconstructing months of financial activity from memory and a stack of receipts is painful and error-prone.
+It starts with "I'll enter those receipts later."
+A week turns into a month.
+Now you're staring at a pile of transactions you can barely remember, trying to piece together what happened from a stack of receipts and a vague memory.

 Mistake #3: Not Reconciling Accounts

-Reconciliation means comparing your bookkeeping records against your actual bank statements to confirm they match.
-Many small business owners skip this step entirely — and then wonder why their books don't reflect reality.
+Reconciling just means comparing your records to your actual bank statement to make sure they match.
+A lot of small business owners skip this completely — then wonder why their numbers feel off.

 Mistake #4: Misclassifying Expenses